JayBeavers/Reflecta/README.md

 Reflecta is a communications library for Arduino that integrates Arduino with a host computer by enabling remote calling of Arduino functions like digitalWrite or analogRead, writing Arduino programs that send & receive frames of byte data or string messages, and receiving high speed (400+ frames per second) 'heartbeats' of sensor data.
 This enables you to use Arduino libraries to talk to a wide variety of hardware and run time sensitive operations like PWM or Pulse In (e.g. sonars) / Pulse Out (e.g. servos) while leveraging the high speeds of x86 and ARM CPUs to perform heavy lifting like sensor fusion and data filtering.

+## Getting Started ##

+To install, download the contents of the repository as a zip file and decompress into your libraries folder, either where you have the Arduino IDE installed or in your ['sketchbook' folder](http://arduino.cc/it/Reference/Libraries) (on Windows this is My Documents -> arduino) in a subdirectory named 'libraries'.
+When you are done you should have a file like My Documents\arduino\libraries\ReflectaFramesSerial\ReflectaFramesSerial.h.
+Now you can restart the Arduino IDE and use Sketch -> Import Library.

 ## Why? ##

 Arduino easily connects to a PC over USB as a Virtual COM port but turning this serial data stream into a reliable communications channel takes considerable work.
 At first I used Firmata -- a built-in library for GPIO remoting and Wire bridging.
 However I found some limitations with this approach: